-The Japanese Society of Bioinformatics (JSBi) was founded in 1999 for promoting researches and educational activities on bioinformatics as well as for promoting the relevant technologies and industries in Japan.
-JSBi tries to enhance international relationship as a member of AASBi and an affiliated regional group of ISCB (International Society for Computational Biology).
-The Society’s membership mainly consists of regular (individual) members and supporting (corporate) members.
-The most important event of the Society is the General Meeting, which is held once a year and to which all the members are requested to participate.
-Until 2006, the General Meeting had been held as a part of an international meeting (GIW).
-Since GIW becomes an official meeting of AASBi from 2007, the General Meeting will be held independently in Japan.
+The Japanese Society for Bioinformatics (JSBi) was founded in 1999 for promoting researches and educational activities on bioinformatics as well as for promoting the relevant technologies and industries in Japan.
+JSBi also enhances international collaborations as an affiliated regional group of ISCB (International Society for Computational Biology) and a member of AASBi (Association of Asian Societies for Bioinformatics).
+In addition, JSBi played a key role in holding the longest running international bioinformatics conference, International Conference on Genome Informatics (GIW, former Genome Informatics Workshop), which originated in Japan.

+The Society’s membership mainly consists of regular and student (individual) members and supporting (corporate) members.
+The most important event of JSBi is the General Meeting, which is held once a year and to which all the members are requested to participate.
+Until 2006, the General Meeting had been held as a part of an international meeting, GIW (International Conference on Genome Informatics, former Genome Informatics Workshop).
+Since GIW becomes an official meeting of AASBi from 2007, the General Meetings are held independently in Japan.